Search This Blog

 So, where does the quartz gravel come from?
 The obvious answer is, from veins and/or pegmatite dykes in the granite.
 However, no granite outcrop that I’ve ever seen there has any veins or dykes in it.
 So if these quartz veins do exist, they must be in places where there are no outcrops.

 Down the Hill” is one such place.
-There is an extensive alluvial flat immediately upstream of a rocky area where lots of gravel can be found.
+There is an extensive alluvial flat immediately upstream of a rocky area where lots of gravel can be found (in the rocky area that is).

 What makes this gravel different is the presence of lots of chunks of white quartz (up to 1 kg in weight) which is different from the small pieces of quartz seen upstream.
 It would be reasonable to assume, from its rough appearance, that the quartz hasn’t travelled very far